 IMPORTANT: If you want to deploy the AWV application in LAN mode, appropriate port forwarding must be configured in the firewall, to enable external web conferencing and collaboration.
 If AWV is part of a bundle, but you are not deploying it, then this rule does not apply.
-For more information about AWV firewall settings, see Error!
-Reference source not found..
+For more information about AWV firewall settings, see Conferencing Firewall Settings (MiCollab in LAN Mode).

-Note: The Teleworker application in the MiCollab system on the LAN cannot be used to control teleworker phones.
+NOTE: The Teleworker application in the MiCollab system on the LAN cannot be used to control teleworker phones.